Each year students take advantage of partially and fully funded study abroad, research, and internship opportunities in Ireland.

 Length: 8 weeks

-The Irish Language and Literature Department funds one internship for an IRLL major or supplementary major to intern with an Irish language organization in Ireland over the summer.
+The Irish Language and Literature Department funds one internship for an IRLL student to intern with an Irish language organization in Ireland over the summer.
 The award covers airfare which must be booked through our recommended provider (up to a maximum of $1500), accommodation for 8 weeks at University College Dublin (UCD) summer residences, health insurance for the 8 weeks, ground transport to and from work, airport pick-up on arrival, a Cultural Enrichment Program and living expenses (to cover food and other reasonable living expenses).
 Applications are due in January.

-Funding to do Research in Ireland
+Funding to do research in Ireland

 Create your own research project and get it funded with help from the Flatley Center for Undergraduate Scholarly Engagement (CUSE), which holds regular grant-writing workshops to help turn your idea into a reality.
 Grants include summer and academic year grants through the Undergraduate Research Opportunity Program (UROP), and Arts and Letters grants.